By: Corrina Horne

 Existential philosophy may be a lonely pursuit at times, but at the heart of the theory is the idea that who we are and how we decide to live is partly based on how we relate to others.
 In existential therapy, you examine your relationships with others to find out what you might want to change those relationships.
 You may also work toward learning to communicate more effectively so others can also understand what matters most to you.

 One way you can find meaning in your life is to find a way to contribute to the world around you.
 The truth is that you will contribute something, whether it's helpful or not.
 You can't live in the world without having some effect on it.
 The key for existentialists is to find ways to give to those around you the way you prefer to give, by doing the things that come from who you are as a person.

-How Do I Find An Existential Therapist Near Me?
+How To Find An Existential Therapist Near You

 Finding an existential therapist locally may be easy if you live in a large city, although you may have to drive through intense traffic to get there.
 If you live in a less-populated area, there may not be such a therapist near you.
 Look at the therapist's website to see if they mention what type of therapy they practice.

 Another option is to talk to an existential counselor online through BetterHelp.com.
 You can choose from hundreds of therapists, many of whom are existential therapists or eclectic therapists who include existential concepts in their counseling.
 Counseling may not be the first thing that comes to your mind when looking at ways to live a meaningful life, but it can be a great resource.
 An article from The Humanistic Psychologistnotes that existential therapists helped patients understand their life experiences and goals more deeply.
 Additionally, a study published in 2019 in the Journal of Education and Health Promotion found that women, in particular, experienced high levels of self-growth after existential therapy interventions.
 90% of the participants reported experiencing better attitudes toward life than individuals who did not attend the sessions.